Ève Curie: Last years of life

 After her husband's death in 1987, Ève lived in New York City.
-She had no children from her marriage to Henry Labouisse, but she had a stepdaughter, Anne Peretz (Labouisse's only daughter, born of his first marriage), and all of Anne Peretz' children considered her their grandmother and their children considered her their great-grandmother.
+She had no children from her marriage to Henry Labouisse, but she had a stepdaughter, Anne Peretz from Labouisse's first marriage.
+Anne Peretz's children considered her their grandmother, and their children considered her their great-grandmother.

 In December 2004, Ève Curie celebrated her one-hundredth birthday.
 On this occasion, she was visited in her New York flat by the Secretary General of the United Nations Kofi Annan.
 She also received congratulatory letters from the Presidents of the United States – George W. Bush – and France – Jacques Chirac.

 In July 2005, Ève Curie Labouisse was promoted for her work in UNICEF to the rank of 'Officier de la Légion d'Honneur' of the Republic of France – the country's highest decoration.
 She expressed thanks for the decoration, saying:

 I feel honoured, I feel proud.
 I'm a little embarrassed because I don't think I deserve all those wonderful compliments, so I just don't quite know how to behave.
 But it's a really wonderful day for me and I will remember it for a very long time.

-She sometimes joked that she brought shame on her family.
-"There were five Nobel Prizes in my family", she joked, "two for my mother, one for my father, one for [my] sister and brother-in-law and one for my husband.
+She sometimes joked that she brought shame on her family, saying "There were five Nobel Prizes in my family, two for my mother, one for my father, one for [my] sister and brother-in-law and one for my husband.
 Only I was not successful ...".

 Ève Curie died in her sleep on 22 October 2007 in her residence on Sutton Place in Manhattan.
 She was 102 years old.

 Ann Veneman, the executive director of UNICEF, said after her death:

 Mrs. Labouisse was a talented professional woman who used her many skills to promote peace and development.
 While her husband headed UNICEF, she played a very active role in the organization, traveling with him to advocate for children and to provide support and encouragement to UNICEF staff in remote and difficult locations.
 Her energy and her commitment to the betterment of the world should serve as an inspiration to us all.

+She and her husband are buried at Metairie Cemetery in his native New Orleans.